 Multiple potentially liable parties, federal regulatory requirements, high-value commercial insurance policies, and the aggressive response of carrier defense teams make these cases considerably more complex than typical auto claims.
 Early legal representation is not optional in serious cases.

 Our firm handles truck accident cases on a contingency fee basis.
 You pay no legal fees unless we recover compensation on your behalf.
+If you are unsure whether your case is worth pursuing, a free consultation costs nothing and gives you a clear picture of your options before you make any decisions.

 How long does a truck accident case take to resolve?